-ED HELMS (Rusty Griswold) is an actor, writer, and producer

-best known for his
+ED HELMS (Hank) is an actor, writer, and comedian best known for his

 scene-stealing roles on both the big and small screens.

 York City in 1996 to pursue a career in comedy.
 As he immersed himself in sketch